pcloverdevelopment/single-price-grid-component/README.md

 ## This is one of the challenges from frontendmentor.io!

+I use a sketch design from Frontend Mentor to work on my frontend skills.

+### Summary

-For this project, and I wanted to use basic CSS.
+For this project, and I wanted to work on using flexbox.

-In this project I wanted to make sure to use HTML5 semantic elements.
+I also made sure to use HTML5 semantic elements.

-I used a Flexible Box Layout along with RWD.

 You can find the design in the design folder!

-#### Summary Techniques Used
+#### Techniques Used

 1. HTML5 Semantic Elements
 2. CSS3 Flexible Box Layout